Growth and Development Time-series Data (GGDC)

-- medium- and long-run economic growth and development
+- Medium- and long-run economic growth and development

-- economic performance and productivity
+- Economic performance and productivity

-- economic inter-dependencies, inputs and outputs
+- Economic inter-dependencies, inputs and outputs

-- industrial sectors, labour and income
+- Industrial sectors, labour and income, and

-- historical population trends, GDP and GDP per capita.
+- Historical population trends, GDP and GDP per capita

 GGDC 10-Sector Database: Long-run internationally-comparable dataset on sectoral productivity performance in Asia, Europe, Latin America and the US.
-Variables include value added, output deflators and employment data for 10 broad economic sectors from 1950 to 2013.
-When using the GGDC 10-sector database, cite: M.P.
+Variables include value added, output deflators and employment data for 10 broad economic sectors from 1950 to 2014.
+When using the GGDC 10-sector database, please cite: M.P.
 Timmer, G.J. de Vries, and K. de Vries (2014).
 'Patterns of Structural Change in Developing Countries.'

 GGDC Productivity Level Database: Comparative data on inputs, outputs and productivity, at a detailed industry level for thirty OECD countries from 1997 to 2013.
-Complements the EU KLEMS database by providing comparative levels, and uses similar industry coverage, variable definitions and basic data.
+Complements the EU KLEMS database (above) by providing comparative levels, and uses similar industry coverage, variable definitions and basic data.

 Dataset on Comparative Historical National Accounts: Observations on Gross Domestic Product at current and constant prices, including an industry breakdown for 10 major sectors for the 19th and 20th centuries.
 Coverage is for 21 countries in Asia, Europe and North America.
 This dataset is a complement to Angus Maddison’s estimates of World GDP (above).

 World Input-Output Database: Time-series data on world input-output in tabular format.
 40 countries are covered, with a model for the rest of the world.
-Coverage is from 1995 to 2011.
+Coverage is from 1995 to 2014.
 WIOD provides data on labour- and capital-inputs and pollution indicators at industry level.

 Africa Sector Database: Internationally-comparable data on sectoral productivity performance in 11 Sub-Saharan African countries since the 1960s.
 Variables include annual series of value added, deflators, and persons employed for 10 broad economic sectors.